go-swagger/go-swagger/docs/content/generate/server.md

 }
 ```

 In this example there is only a body parameter, so we make use of the selected consumer to read the request body and turn it into an instance of models.Item.
 When the body parameter is bound, it gets validated and when validation passes no error is returned and the body property is set.
 After a request is bound and validated the parameters and security principal are passed to the request handler.
-For this configuration that would returen a 501 responder.
+For this configuration that would return a 501 responder.

-Go swagger uses responders which are ann interface implementation for things that can write to a response.
+Go swagger uses responders which are an interface implementation for things that can write to a response.
 For the generated server there are status code response and a default response object generated for every entry in the spec.
-For the addOne operation that are 2 objects one for the success case (201) and one for an error (default).
+For the `addOne` operation that are 2 objects one for the success case (201) and one for an error (default).

 ```go
 // Responder is an interface for types to implement